pytorch/vision/torchvision/prototype/transforms/Migration.md

 (Some of the items really just mean "Nicolas needs to understand this better")

-* Figure out logistics of migration (extra .v2 namespace, programmatic "opt-in", stuff like that): tracked in https://github.com/pytorch/vision/issues/7097
+* (P V N)Figure out logistics of migration (extra .v2 namespace, programmatic "opt-in", stuff like that): tracked in https://github.com/pytorch/vision/issues/7097
-* Figure out dataset <-> transformsV2 layer (including HF or other external datasets): tracked in https://github.com/pytorch/vision/pull/6663
+* (P and N)Figure out dataset <-> transformsV2 layer (including HF or other external datasets): tracked in https://github.com/pytorch/vision/pull/6663
-* Figure out internal video partners and what they actually need.
+* (N) Figure out internal video partners and what they actually need.
 Some of the Video transforms like `uniform_temporal_subsample()` are outliers (awkward support, doesn't fit well into the current API).
 Same for `PermuteDimensions` and `TransposeDimension` which break underlying assumptions about dimension order.
 * Address critical TODOs below and in code, code review etc.
 * Write Docs
+* Philip: (EDIT: submit dummy PR)Polish tests - make sure they are at least functionally equivalent to the v1 tests.
+This requires individually checking them.

 Needs to be done before migrating to stable
 -------------------------------------------

-* Polish tests - make sure they are at least functionally equivalent to the v1 tests.
-This requires individually checking them.
 * Address rest of TODOs below and in code, code review etc.
 * Look into pytorch 2.0 compat? (**Should this be bumped up??**)
 * Figure out path to user-defined transforms and sub-classes